powerpuffpenguin/streamf/README.md

 > Incoming and outgoing traffic can be http1.x, but http1.x does not support data streaming and may wait until the end of the request or response traffic transmission before transmitting to the peer. http1.x is generally not recommended.

-Starting from v0.03, websocket supports the **fast** attribute.
+Starting from v0.0.3, websocket supports the **fast** attribute.
 If set to true, it will only use websocket to establish a connection and directly use tcp to transmit data after the connection is established.

+Starting from v0.0.4, http/websocket dialer supports **header** attribute (map\[string\]\[\]string) for setting custom http header

 # unix